hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_piloting_a_small_spacecraft_throug_bdbfc142-36bb-455b-aeac-e31744cd233b-0_3.content.md

 ## The Image

 Our background image features a team of Ainautes piloting a small spacecraft through a dangerous asteroid field, with debris flying all around them.
-This captivating image perfectly captures the excitement and danger of space exploration, reminding us of the bravery and skill required to venture into the unknown.
+This Cap<wbr>ti<wbr>va<wbr>ting image perfectly captures the excitement and danger of space exploration, reminding us of the bravery and skill required to venture into the unknown.

 ## Latest News